gSchool/galvanize-bookshelf/2_express_knex.md

 # Express and Knex

-For this assignment, you'll build a RESTful, database-driven HTTP server, using Express and Knex, to manage your migrated and seeded database.
+In this assignment, you'll build a RESTful, database-driven HTTP server, using Express and Knex, to manage your migrated and seeded database.
 Your server will handle the following HTTP requests and send the appropriate HTTP response.

-**NOTE:** Both the request body and the response body use the `application/json` content type.
+**NOTE:** The information in both the request body and the response body use the `application/json` content type.

 | Request Method | Request URL        | Request Body                                                                                             | Response Status | Response Body                                                                                                                                |
 |----------------|--------------------|----------------------------------------------------------------------------------------------------------|-----------------|----------------------------------------------------------------------------------------------------------------------------------------------|